 You’d think getting an adequate amount of rest and eating a healthy diet would make under-eye puffiness disappear, but alas, we still see bags underneath our eyes.
-According to board certified dermatologist Robert Finney, MD, FAAD, "Under eye changes are inevitable as we all age (dark or bluish discoloration, depressed appearance, puffiness, bags, etc.).
-Identifying the cause of your under-eye change is required prior to determining how to help treat it."
+"Under-eye changes are inevitable as we all age (dark or bluish discoloration, depressed appearance, puffiness, bags, etc.)," says board-certified dermatologist Dr. Robert Finney.
+"And identifying the cause of your under-eye puffiness is required prior to determining how to help treat it."

 Watch Now: How to Get Rid of Puffy Eyes